 Manual medicine according to Dr. Furter

-Dr. Furter's manual medicine is a deep muscle and fascia massage whose goal is to achieve a relaxing, deacidifying, and cell-renewing effect.
+Manual medicine according to Dr. Furter is a deep muscle and fascia massage, with the aim of achieving a relaxing, deacidifying and cell-renewing effect.

-Dr. Furter's manual medicine is an oil massage that uses a massage star to apply pressure to specific areas.
-Unlike a traditional massage, you generally don't lie relaxed on a table, but rather adopt a more active position to gently stretch the muscles and fascia being treated.
+Manual medicine according to Dr. Furter is an oil massage that uses a massage star to apply targeted pressure to specific points.
+Unlike a classic massage, you typically don't lie relaxed on a table but assume a more active position so that the muscles and fascia being treated are gently stretched.

-Throughout the entire treatment, we maintain close communication - this way, we can work on precisely those pain points that are responsible for your symptoms.
+Throughout the entire treatment, we maintain close communication – this allows us to address precisely the pain points that are crucial for your symptoms.

-I will also repeatedly ask you to tell me your subjective pain level on a scale of 1-10.
-The treatment can and may be painful, but always to a degree that you can easily tolerate.
-Since every body reacts differently, it is very important to me that we communicate closely.
+Furthermore, I will repeatedly ask you to tell me your subjective pain level on a scale of 1 to 10.
+The treatment can be intense or even painful, but always within a range that is easily tolerable for you.
+Since every body and every area of the body reacts individually, it is very important for me to hear from you about the intensity with which we should work on which area.

-Bruises (hematomas) may form afterward.
-These are usually harmless and actually a welcome result of treatment.
-In my experience, bruises only appear where the tissue was over-acidified and the body's own cell regeneration is now taking place.
-As expected, hematoma formation decreases with each treatment.
+Bruising (hematomas) may occur after the treatment.
+These are generally harmless and actually a welcome outcome.
+In my experience, bruising primarily appears where the tissue was acidic and the body's own cell regeneration process is now taking place.
+As expected, hematoma formation decreases with each subsequent treatment.

 Give your body some time to recover after the massage.
-It may react to the intensive treatment with temporary fatigue or mild aches and pains.
-Drinking plenty of fluids, engaging in light exercise, and avoiding strenuous physical activity can help reduce discomfort and positively influence the healing process.
+It may react to the intensive treatment with temporary fatigue or slight pressure pain.
+However, many people also experience a feeling of lightness and greater freedom of movement immediately after the treatment.
+Drinking plenty of fluids, engaging in light exercise, and avoiding physical overexertion can help reduce discomfort and positively influence the healing process.

 Background of the therapy: